Operation Black Buck: Black Buck One

 The first surprise attack on the islands, on 30 April – 1 May, was the first significant offensive action made by British forces against the Argentine forces in the Falklands.
 It was aimed at the main runway at Port Stanley Airport.
 Carrying twenty-one 1,000-pound bombs, the bomber was to fly across the line of the runway at about 35 degrees.
 The bomb release system was timed to drop bombs sequentially from 10,000 ft, so that at least one bomb would hit the runway.
 The Vulcan's fuel tanks could contain 9200 impgal weighing 74000 lb in fourteen pressurised bag tanks, five in each wing and four in the fuselage.
 Based upon estimates of the Vulcan's fuel need, eleven Victor tankers, including two reserve aircraft, were assigned to refuel the single Vulcan before and after its attack on the Falklands.
 Two Vulcans were assigned to the mission: one, commanded by Reeve, was the lead with another, captained by Withers, as the reserve, which would return to Ascension once Reeve had successfully completed its first aerial refuelling.
 The plan called for 15 Victor sorties and 18 aerial refuellings.
 At the time it was the longest bombing mission ever attempted.
+(B-2 Spirit bombers would surpass that record during the 2001 Operation Enduring Freedom.)